 Three people died on Thanksgiving evening as a result of yet another Tampa Bay wrong way car accident.
-According to reports, Justin B. Lakin, 21, of Bradenton was traveling northbound in the southbound center lane of Interstate 75 near Gibsonton Drive when he crashed into a Ford Focus.
-The man and woman inside the Ford Focus were identified as 24-year-old Lashay D. Waiters of Bradenton and 21-year-old Yvette R. Alexandre of Ruskin.
-Even more tragically, Yvette Alexandre and Lashay Waiters were engaged to be married and were expecting their first child.
+According to reports, a 21-year-old male of Bradenton was traveling northbound in the southbound center lane of Interstate 75 near Gibsonton Drive when he crashed into a Ford Focus.
+The man and woman inside the Ford Focus were from Ruskin.
+Even more tragically, this young couple were engaged to be married and were expecting their first child.

 Santini Law expresses its sincere condolences to the family and friends affected by this horrible automobile accident.